outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        Basic dirvers that needs activated.

-   1. `IKCONFIG` should be Y instead of M. `IKCONFIG_PROC` can be enabled as you wish.
-This allows you to inspect the configuration of the kernel while it is running, without having to worry whether you've changed or cleaned the source directory after it was built.
+   1. `IKCONFIG` should be Y instead of M. This allows you to inspect (by `./scripts/extract-ikconfig /path/to/vmlinuz`)the configuration of the kernel while it is running, without having to worry whether you've changed or cleaned the source directory after it was built. `IKCONFIG_PROC` stores kernel config at */proc/config.gz*.
    2. `NR_CPUS` set to 4 since laptop has 2 cores and 4 threading.
 The smaller this value is, the smaller the kernel image is and the less memory is consumed by kernel.
    2. `MICROCDE` and `MICROCDE_INTEL` are Y by default.
 Refer to *microcode-ctl* below.
    3. Graphics. `i915` = *Intel 8xx/9xx/G3x/G4x/HD Graphics, DRM_I915* uses the default Y.